 Great question!
 Locating groundwater is a much more exacting method than simply drilling holes in the ground.
 C&J employs several proven techniques that include surveying and research, to name a couple.
 We like to pick places to drill that are safe for everyone involved and convenient for our clients.
 The first drill does not always produce a well, so we rely on industry guidelines and proprietary secrets to find quality potable water.

 What stage of new construction do you normally drill?

 We have several options for well production for our clients who are building new homes or other buildings that require a freshwater supply.
 We can drill a well midway through framing if you require temporary water during construction, and we wait until the framing is finished before drilling the well if you need a permanent water supply.
 When planning to build, be sure to talk to a licensed, experienced central Indiana well driller like C&J who can answer your well questions and ensure the safety of your project.

 How do I find out about well depths in my area?

 For a well question like that, just ask us!
-Call us or send an email to C&J including your contact information and the location you would like to have a well.
+Call us or send an email to C&J, including your contact information and the location you would like to have a well.
 We will do the geographic research for you and contact you directly with the results.
-Water tables and groundwater quality varies widely from places to place, even from property to neighboring property.
+Water tables and groundwater quality varies widely from place to place, even from property to neighboring property.
 Avoid the guesswork and let us do the hard work for you.

 For More Well Questions, Contact Us

 Don’t see your well question listed here?
 Just give us a call!
-The team at C&J is more than happy to answer any questions you have about well digging or maintenance.
+The team at C&J is more than happy to answer any questions you have about well drilling or maintenance.
 We are central Indiana’s leader in water and geothermal wells Geothermal Drilling and pride ourselves on quality service and the best possible results.
-We are a family business after all, and we will do our best to serve your family, too.
+We are a family business, after all, and we will do our best to serve your family, too.